-It is through our conscience we first come to perceive the love of a Father in Heaven who does "all things for the welfare and happiness of his people" (Hel 12:2).
+It is through our conscience we first come to perceive the love of a Father in Heaven who does "all things for the welfare and happiness of his people" (Helaman 12:2).
 The word "conscience" literally means to know within oneself.
-Elder Boyd K. Packer has written about the word conscience:
+President Packer has written about the word conscience:

-It is made up of the prefix con, meaning "with," and the word science, meaning "to know."
-The Oxford English Dictionary says it comes from the Latin conscientia, meaning "knowledge [knowing] within oneself."
-The first definition listed there is "inward knowledge, consciousness, inmost thought, mind."
-The second one is "consciousness of right and wrong," or in just two words, "moral sense."
+"It is made up of the prefix con, meaning 'with,' and the word science, meaning 'to know.'
+The Oxford English Dictionary says it comes from the Latin conscientia, meaning 'knowledge [knowing] within one-self.'
+The first definition listed there is 'inward knowledge, conscious-ness, inmost thought, mind.'
+The second one is 'consciousness of right and wrong,' or in just two words, 'moral sense.'

-Our conscience might be described as a memory, a residual awareness of who we really are, of our true identity.
-It is perhaps the best example of the fact that we can become aware of truths because we feel them rather than by knowing them because we perceive them through the physical senses. ("The Law and the Light" 2-3)
+"Our conscience might be described as a memory, a residual awareness of who we really are, of our true identity.
+It is perhaps the best example of the fact that we can become aware of truths because we feel them rather than by knowing them because we perceive them through the physical senses."

-We can experience our conscience, or "light of Christ" or "Spirit of Christ"-in different ways.
+We can experience our conscience or "light of Christ" or "Spirit of Christ"-in different ways.
 If we are living truth-full-y (consistent with light and truth), we will experience our conscience as a gentle invitation persuading us to follow its prompting to do good.
 We may have even reached a point of self-less-ness, where we aren't even cognizant that we are being prompted or acting upon the prompting.
 When this is the case, we will live spontaneously, without self-regard (see 3 Nephi 9:20).
 When we are not living truthfully, we will experience our conscience as a demanding and irritating mandate.